OpenEvalProject/evals/manuscripts/elife-82819/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/82819/elife-82819-fig7-v1.jpg)

-**Figure 7.:** Vaswani et al., 2017.The search was based on the query 'Life Science' and included all scientific research papers from 2017 to 2022 (cut-off on 2022-06-23).
+**Figure 7.:** The search was based on the query 'Life Science' and included all scientific research papers from 2017 to 2022 (cut-off on 2022-06-23).

 ## A proof-of-principle example